County of Pallars Sobirà: High Middle Ages

 Pallars Sobirà was isolated high in the Pyrenees and of no importance to affairs in Catalonia on a larger scale.
 Artau III and Artau IV are barely more than names and neither they nor their successors took part in the succession to the county of Pallars Jussà before it passed to the County of Barcelona in 1192.

 By 1199, Pallars Sobirà was inherited by a woman, Guillelma, who sold her county to her husband, Roger of Comminges, and retired to a convent.

+In 1295, Ramon Roger I, the fourth Count from the Comminges dynasty, died with children and was succeeded by Sibil·la I, the eldest daughter of his deceased brother Arnau Roger.
+She married Baron Hug de Mataplana, with domains in Alt Berguedà and Ripollès.
+With this marriage, the reign of the third dynasty of Pallars began: the Mataplana's.

+Between 1298 and 1332, the Counts of Pallars Sobirà of had to repel three attacks by the Viscounts of Couserans, who had the support of the Counts of Foix and the Kings of France.

+The last Count of Pallars Sobirà was Hugh Roger III of Pallars Sobirà, who led the army of the Council of the Principality of Catalonia during the Catalan Civil War, and who lost his County to the Crown in 1487 after being defeated in the War and subsequent rebellions.